lydtechconsulting/kafka-connect-debezium-postgres/README.md

 # Kafka Connect: Debezium, Postgres and Spring Boot Demo

-Spring Boot application demonstrating the using Debezium (Kafka Connect) for Change Data Capture (CDC) to publish outbound events to Kafka from Postgres.
+Spring Boot application demonstrating the Transactional Outbox pattern using Debezium (Kafka Connect) for Change Data Capture (CDC) to publish outbound events to Kafka from Postgres.

+This repo accompanies the following article:

+- [Kafka Connect: Transactional Outbox With Debezium: Spring Boot Demo](https://www.lydtechconsulting.com/blog-kafka-connect-debezium-demo.html): demonstrating the Transactional Outbox pattern using Kafka Connect with Debezium for Change Data Capture.

 ## Running The Demo

 The demo steps are as follows (and detailed below):
-- Start the Docker containers (Kafka, Zookeeper, Postgres, Debezium, Wiremock) via docker-compose.
+- Start the Docker containers (Kafka, Zookeeper, Postgres, Debezium) via docker-compose.
-- Submit the kafka connect connector definition via curl.
+- Submit the Kafka Connect connector definition via curl.
 - Start the Spring Boot demo application.
 - Start a console-consumer to listen on the outbox topic (populated by Debezium).
 - Submit a REST request to the application to create an item